technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Whiteboard design session/WDS trainer guide - SAP_plus_extend_and_innovate.md

       Another option that helps your further innovate the way you manage business data is Azure Anomaly Detector, which is part of Azure Cognitive Services.
 Anomaly Detector allows you to evaluate transactions, represented by time series data, across your entire SAP landscape in order to detect potential issues before they might have a negative impact.
 Based on incoming telemetry sources, the Anomaly Detector solution detects if there is a sudden change in creation or update processes.
 The detection algorithm can detect these issues automatically, in real time, and notify you in order to initiate a corrective action.

       For example, Contoso could use Anomaly Detector to monitor changes to the Master Data Management (MDM) space, hosting objects representing business entities such as customers and business partners to detect and, optionally, remediate any unusual patterns.
 Similarly, Contoso could leverage Anomaly Detector to detect a sudden increase in online purchases of a particular product on its e‑commerce website.
-This would allow to take immediate actions to ensure product availability.
+This would allow them to take immediate actions to ensure product availability.

       Contoso could implement Anomaly Detector with native Azure services composing decoupled business logic and the presentation layers.
 These services include:

       - An Azure web app, which forms the presentation layer.
 Its purpose is to allow users to call the anomaly-detection service by using the prepared time-series data.
 The choice of Azure Web App Service gives Contoso's developers the option to work in their preferred language, including .NET, .NET Core, Java, Ruby, Node.js, PHP, or Python.
 In addition, the application endpoint can be protected by leveraging Azure Active Directory for authentication and authorization.
       - Two Azure function apps, which host all business-logic functionality.
 The first is used to connect to Azure Application Insights and capture SAP telemetry, such as customer or business-partner processes that are target of anomaly detection.
 This function app transforms target data into JavaScript Object Notation (JSON) format with time-series sub formatting.
 The second function app captures the precompiled time-series data from the first function app, makes a call to the Anomaly Detector service, and then retrieves the result.
 At that point, the web app presentation layer displays the results in a graph format.
       - Application Insights, which stores all SAP log data.
 This log data is captured from various business processes, including Customer Master Data creation, Business Partner Creation and updates, and batch program logs.
 These logs serve as the source for anomaly detection.
       - Azure Anomaly Detector, which exposes API to detect and returns all anomaly points based on time-series data sent by the function app.
-It is possible to interact with Anomaly Detector either by using directly the HTTP REST API or by relying on client SDK.
+It is possible to interact with Anomaly Detector either by directly using the HTTP REST API or by relying on client SDK.

       ![Diagram illustrating an Anomaly Detector solution.](media/sap-extend-innovate-anomaly-detector.png 'Anomaly Detector architecture')